nelsonoftrafalgar/dotidot/README.md

 # Solution

-- when the user initially visits the app he should see a list of variables and a tree graph representing the data (campaign, feed exports a additional sources).
+- when user initially visits the app he should see a graph representing the whole data structure and relations between data items.
-- the custom variables have slightly purple text and default variables are gray.
+- by clicking on the legend items user can toggle the visibility of data items types
-- when user clicks on a variable in the list it will highlight and at the same time the data item that is using this variable will also receive a purple marker.
+- when user hovers over a variable/modifier he should see a tooltip with list of entities that use this variable/modifier
-- when user clicks again on the same variable it will unmark the data item and remove the highlight.
+- when user hovers over an entity he should see a tooltip with a list of variables/modifiers used by this entity.
-- when user clicks on a data item that is using any variables it will receive a purple mark and the used variables will be highlighted and moved to the start of the list.
+- when hovering over items all irrelevant items should be grayed out.
-- when user clicks again on the same data item the app will be restored to initial state.
+- when hovering over lines user should see a tooltip showing the relation direction between two items.